Megan Meaney - Executive Director

 As Director of ICLEI Canada, Megan oversees the governance of the non-profit organization.
 She holds responsibility for strategic planning, partnership development, and financial systems.
 The favourite part of her job comes when she talks to ICLEI members; learning about how they are handling the day-to-day nature of the ongoing quest for sustainability in their community.Show more

-Michael Dean - Climate and Energy Project Coordinator
+Michael Dean - Climate & Energy Program Coordinator

 Hana Lapp - Adaptation and Resilience Planner

 As a member of ICLEI’s climate adaptation team, Hana works with numerous Canadian municipalities participating in the Building Adaptive and Resilience Communities (BARC) Program.
 By providing research, planning and implementation assistance, Hana helps communities effectively respond to the impacts of a changing climate.

 Hana also aids in coordinating ICLEI’s Membership communication, and works with ICLEI’s network of local governments to share best practises, tools and resources for achieving sustainability.
 She has supported the development of new projects, including the Natural Resources Canada Adaptation Library and other adaptation related platforms.
 Before working at ICLEI, Hana had experience in the field of international development, and has channeled that interest into numerous projects that tackle the issue of climate change adaptation in the developing world.
 She holds an Honours Bachelor of Arts from Ryerson University, and is in the process of completing her Master's of Environment and Business at the University of Waterloo.

 Christina Schwantes - Adaptation and Resilience Planner